 The secondary school, Blackhall Kalimna, is in Sackville Street Kew.
 Young people are challenged to question, to act and grow into thoughtful and articulate adults.
 We adopt a progressive approach to the International Baccalaureate, with authorisation to teach both the Middle Years and Diploma Programmes.

-A Progressive and Entirely Independent School in Melbourne
+A Progressive and Entirely Independent Melbourne School

-From the earliest years, children are encouraged to develop higher order thinking through philosophy, play, building, problem-solving and exercising choice.
-Kindness, respect and courage are key learnings, underpinning a creative, rich programme which nurtures and delights young minds.
-The Kindergarten environment provides a natural world of adventure where the invitation to play, climb and create is irresistible.
+From the earliest years, children are encouraged to develop higher-order thinking through philosophy, play, building, problem-solving, and exercising choice.
+Kindness, respect, and courage are key learnings, underpinning a creative, rich programme which nurtures and delights young minds.
+The Kindergarten environment provides a natural world of adventure where the invitation to play, climb, and create is irresistible.

+The Personal Project becomes the Extended Essay, a research-driven thesis that students co-create with a mentor and complete in their own time.
 The Preshil approach to schooling does not use the fear of failure or the threat of punishment to motivate children.
 We do not demand conformity or unthinking obedience to arbitrary rules.